loteixeira/loteixeira.github.com/_posts/test/2013-02-16-array-vs-vector.md

 * unshift; and
 * shift.

-In all computers the results were very similar, check the values above:<br>
+In all computers the results were very similar, check the values below:<br>

-	`push (10.000.000 iterations)
+	push (10.000.000 iterations):
 	* Array: 659 ms
 	* Vector: 1337 ms
-		* Array was ~2 times faster
+	Array was ~2 times faster

-	access (10.000.000 iterations)
+	access operator[] (10.000.000 iterations):
 	* Array: 48 ms
 	* Vector: 40 ms
-		* Vector was 1.2 times faster
+	Vector was 1.2 times faster

-	pop (10.000.000 iterations)
+	pop (10.000.000 iterations):
 	* Array: 223 ms
 	* Vector: 107 ms
-		* Vector was ~2.1 times faster
+	Vector was ~2.1 times faster

-	unshift (50.000 iterations)
+	unshift (50.000 iterations):
 	* Array: 778 ms
 	* Vector: 1569 ms
-		* Array was ~2 times faster
+	Array was ~2 times faster

-	shift (50.000 iterations)
+	shift (50.000 iterations):
 	* Array: 838 ms
 	* Vector: 1665 ms
-		* Array was ~2 times faster`
+	Array was ~2 times faster

-In conclusion, Array was faster than Vector - proving that operations over Vectors are not *much faster* than when using Array.<br>
+In conclusion, averagely Array took less time than Vector - proving that operations with Vectors are not _much faster_.<br>
-Vist the [repository](https://github.com/loteixeira/VectorVsArray) where the test is hosted.<br>
+Vist the [repository](https://github.com/loteixeira/VectorVsArray) of the test and [run the online version](http://disturbedcoder.com/files/VectorVsArray.swf).
-Also, try running the [online version](http://disturbedcoder.com/files/VectorVsArray.swf).